CDCgov/ITF-Dashboard/README.md

 ### Debugging the Workflow

-Occasionally, the GHA workflow will encounter and error during processing.
+Occasionally, the GHA workflow will encounter an error during processing.

 - [You should be able to check the status of the workflow here](https://github.com/CDCgov/ITF-Dashboard/actions/workflows/automated_dashboard_update.yaml).